mdnadeemm/timetable-website/PROJECT.md

 ## What it does

-**Xdgn** is an intelligent timetable management web application that transforms how you plan and track your learning journey.
+**AI TimeTable** is an intelligent timetable management web application that transforms how you plan and track your learning journey.
 The application provides:

 - **Interactive Timetable Grid**: A visual weekly schedule where you can see all your learning sessions, events, and commitments at a glance.
 Color-coded events make it easy to distinguish between different subjects or activities.